-I’m a postdoctoral research scientist at the Lamont-Doherty Earth Observatory, Columbia University.
-My work focuses on understanding the dynamics of ice sheets, such as those presently covering Antarctica and Greenland, with the aim of improving predictions for their future contributions to sea-level rise.
+I’m a postdoctoral research scientist in glaciology at the University of Edinburgh, School of Geosciences.
+My work focuses on understanding the dynamics of ice sheets, such as those presently covering Antarctica and Greenland, with the overarching aim of improving predictions for their future contributions to sea-level rise.

 I completed my PhD in Applied Mathematics at the University of Cambridge and British Antarctic Survey in 2016, with a thesis titled: The Flow Dynamics and Buttressing of Ice Shelves.

 2020 – Postdoctoral Research Associate, University of Edinburgh